 Course Details

-The DGCA-approved Commercial Pilot Training program combines ground theory with practical flying, guiding students through every stage from SPL to CPL using modern aircraft and simulators for professional airline readiness.
+The DGCA-approved Commercial Pilot Training program blends ground school knowledge with practical flying experience, taking students from SPL to CPL through structured training on modern aircraft and advanced simulators to ensure complete airline readiness.
+It is designed to build strong skills, discipline, and confidence for a successful aviation career.

-Commercial Pilot License With Multi Engine Instrument Rating (CPL-MEIR)
+CPL-MEIR (Commercial Pilot License with Multi Engine Instrument Rating)

 Flying Hours

-Students complete structured flight hours from SPL to CPL, including Instrument Rating (IR) and Multi-Engine training under DGCA regulations.
-The program ensures complete proficiency and readiness for Commercial Pilot Licence issuance in India.
+Students undergo structured flight training from SPL to CPL, including Instrument Rating (IR) and Multi-Engine experience under DGCA regulations, ensuring complete skill development and readiness for a Commercial Pilot Licence in India.

 Course Fee

-Covers all aspects of training, including ground school, simulator sessions, flight hours, and license support, offering a clear and structured pathway to becoming a professional pilot.
+Covers complete pilot training, including ground school, simulator sessions, flight hours, and licensing support, providing a structured path to becoming a professional pilot.

 01